-Look around.
-Someone in your office — maybe even you — is probably taking care of business at some type of standing desk.
-Is it just a fad, or is the traditional desk going the way of the telex machine?
-Let's get beyond the hype and take a quick look at the pros and cons of each kind of desk, plus factors to consider when buying.
+Someone in your office — maybe even you — is probably working at some type of standing desk.
+Let's go beyond the hype and take a look at the pros and cons of standing desks and traditional desks, plus factors to consider when buying.

 "A seated position is convenient to our business life, but the hours working hunched over at a desk distort how our bodies were designed to carry our weight," says Chapel Hill, NC real estate broker Mark Zimmerman of RE/MAX Winning Edge.
 And studies show that sitting for long periods is a problem, contributing to muscle stiffness or back pain, and more serious disorders like heart disease and diabetes.
 Wow!